Chris Chester (rugby league): Playing career

 The former Stanley Rangers junior was captain of England Schools before he signed as a professional with Halifax.
 He made an impression in 1998's Super League III, where he was the runner-up for the Young Player of the Year award.

 He moved to the Wigan Warriors in 1999 and played from the interchange bench in their 2000 Super League Grand Final defeat by St. Helens.
 He also played for the Wigan Warriors from the interchange bench in their 2001 Super League Grand Final defeat by the Bradford Bulls.

 Chester then moved to Hull FC, and played in the 2005 Challenge Cup Final from the interchange bench in the victory over the Leeds Rhinos.

-After spending seven years at Hull FC, Chester joined the Hull Kingston Rovers for their inaugural season in Super League and played for the club for two seasons.
+After spending seven years at Hull FC, Chester joined Hull Kingston Rovers for their inaugural season in Super League and played for the club for two seasons.

 Coaching career

+Hull Kingston Rovers

-Chester retired from playing following a serious neck injury and took up a role as first team coach of Hull Kingston Rovers.
-He has previously been on the coaching staff at Castleford Tigers.
+Chester retired from playing following a serious neck injury and took up a role as first team coach of Hull KR.
+He had previously been on the coaching staff at Castleford Tigers.
 In 2014, Chester was promoted to head coach following the departure of Craig Sandercock.
-In his first full season as head coach Chester guided Hull Kingston Rovers to the 2015 Challenge Cup Final, but his team were soundly beaten.
-On 24 February 2016, Hull Kingston Rovers dismissed Chris Chester as head coach following the home defeat by Wakefield Trinity (Wildcats) on 21 February 2016, they had gained one point from their opening three matches in Super League XXI.
+In his first full season as head coach, Chester guided Hull KR to the 2015 Challenge Cup final, but his team were soundly beaten.
+On 24 February 2016, Hull Kingston Rovers dismissed Chester as head coach following the home defeat by Wakefield Trinity Wildcats on 21 February 2016; they had gained one point from their opening three matches in the 2016 Super League season.

+Wakefield Trinity

 On 16 March 2016, Chester was appointed Head Coach at Wakefield Trinity with immediate effect following the departure of Brian Smith.

 Chester guided Wakefield to 8th position in the table in 2016 and 5th the following season.
 In 2016, Chester also led Wakefield to a Challenge Cup semi-final.

 On 10 August 2021, Chester was terminated as head coach of Wakefield after recording only four wins in the 2021 Super League season and with the club sitting second last on the table.

+Castleford Tigers

+On 7 July 2025, he took over as interim head-coach at Castleford Tigers, following the departure of Danny McGuire.